 - Interior corner brackets: Metal L-brackets screwed to the inside of each corner joint add significant strength.

-- A center support board: For beds longer than 8 ft, a board running across the middle of the frame stops the long sides from bowing outward when the bed is full of soil.
+- A centre support board: For beds longer than 8 ft, a board running across the middle of the frame stops the long sides from bowing outward when the bed is full of soil.

 - Exterior ground stakes: Lengths of rebar or timber stakes driven into the ground against the outside of the frame keep it from shifting on uneven ground.